A new Covid-19 variant with high number of mutations sparks travel bans and worries scientists – KION546

 “Initially it looked like some cluster outbreaks, but from yesterday, the indication came from our scientists from the Network of Genomic Surveillance that they were observing a new variant,” Minister of Health Joe Phaahla said Thursday, stressing that it is currently unclear where the variant first emerged.

 South African officials initially said there was one confirmed case in a traveler from South Africa to Hong Kong.
-On Friday, Hong Kong health authorities identified a second case of the B.1.1.529 among returning travelers on the same floor of a designated quarantine hotel, Hong Kong health authorities said.
+Then Hong Kong health authorities on Friday identified a second case of the B.1.1.529 variant among returning travelers on the same floor of a designated quarantine hotel.

-On Friday, the Belgian government said that one individual who had recently arrived from abroad, and was not vaccinated, had tested positive for the new variant, marking the first case of the variant in Europe.
+Also on Friday, the Belgian government said that one individual who had recently arrived from abroad, and was not vaccinated, had tested positive for the new variant, marking the first case in Europe.

-It has so far been detected in South Africa, Botswana and in a traveler to Hong Kong from South Africa, Phaahla added.

 Tulio de Oliveira, the director of South Africa’s Center for Epidemic Response and Innovation, said the variant has “many more mutations than we have expected,” adding it is “spreading very fast and we expect to see pressure in the health system in the next few days and weeks.”